English teen Tom Holland is Marvel's new 'Spider-Man'

-NEW YORK (Reuters) - Little-known English actor Tom Holland has been picked to play the web-slinging superhero in the next “Spider-Man” film, which is due for release in July 2017, Sony Pictures and Marvel Studios said on Tuesday.
+NEW YORK, June 23 (Reuters) - Little-known English actor Tom Holland has been picked to play the web-slinging superhero in the next “Spider-Man” film, which is due for release in July 2017, Sony Pictures and Marvel Studios said on Tuesday.

 Holland, 19, will play Spider-Man’s teenage alter ego Peter Parker as a high-school age student in the upcoming, yet-to-be titled film.